ITASA illustration

 The third module IT Governance has five chapters - it gives an overview of IT governance and related issues, including management.
 Additionally, it covers IT governance premises and components, frameworks and standards, IT governance in the public sector, as well as auditing aspects of IT governance.

 The EUROSAI ITWG Moodle is operated by the EUROSAI ITWG Secretariat / the National Audit Office of Estonia.
-To take the course, please go to https://training.eurosai-it.org and create your account.
+To take the training programme, please go to https://training.eurosai-it.org and create your account.